saylesss88/nix-book/src/nix/hardening_networking.md

 `networking.nftables`: This section provides a raw `nftables` ruleset that gives you granular, low-level control.
 The rules here are more specific and are meant to handle the intricate logic of the DNS proxy setup.
-They will be applied directly to the kernel's `nftables` subsystem.
+They will be applied directly to the kernel's `nftables` subsystem and prevent DNS leaks.

 `networking.firewall`: This is a higher-level, simpler NixOS option that uses `iptables` rules to open ports for inbound traffic.
-The rules defined here (allowing ports 53, 22, 80, 443) are for incoming connections to the machine, not for outbound traffic, so they do not interfere with the `nftables` rules that filter the outgoing traffic.
+The rules defined here (allowing port 22) is for incoming SSH connections to the machine, not for outbound traffic, so they do not interfere with the `nftables` rules that filter the outgoing traffic.

 The firewall ensures only authorized, local encrypted DNS proxy process can speak DNS with the outside world, and that all other DNS requests from any other